 Cheese, hummus and pita, bananas, melon and yogurt are all perfectly healthy snacks for people with braces.
 Basically, any foods that are soft, crisp but not crunchy, and just generally easy to chew are fair game.
 It's a good idea, however, to stay away from sugary foods and drinks, since your teeth are especially susceptible to cavities and decay while your braces are on.

 Is it a bit of a pain?
 Yes.
 Proper oral hygiene and habits for teeth with braces are more involved than for bare teeth, and you'll be putting in both time and energy for the duration of your treatment.
 If you start to lose your patience with the dos, don'ts and nevers, remind yourself that in a year or so, those braces will be coming off -- what a shame it would be to find your perfectly straight teeth are brown and decayed.

-For more information on orthodontics, oral hygiene and related topics, look over the links on the next page.
+For more information on orthodontics, oral hygiene and related topics, look over the links below.

 More Great Links

 - Caring for Teeth With Braces and Retainers.
 WebMD.
 (Sept.
 12, 2011) http://www.webmd.com/oral-health/guide/care-of-braces-retainers

 - Dental Health Topics â€“ Orthodontics/Braces.
 Oral B. (Sept.
 12, 2011) http://www.oralb.com/topics/orthodontics-braces.aspx

 - How Do I Take Care of My Dental Braces?
 (Sept.
 12, 2011) 1st Braces. http://www.1stbraces.com/dental-braces-article11.html

 - How to Care for Your Braces.
 Northside Orthodontics.
 (Sept.
 12, 2011) http://www.northsideortho.com/hcare.html